kishanss04/sentiment-analysis/README.md

-# SATURN - Sentiment Analysis for User Review on Network
+# SATURN - Sentiment Analysis Tool for User Review on Network

 **SATURN** is a sentiment analysis project designed to analyze user reviews on a network, providing an accurate sentiment (positive, negative, or neutral) based on the text input.
 The tool leverages natural language processing (NLP) with Python's Flask framework and NLTK for text processing.